2025-03-15

 Look for:

-✔ lightweight or gel-based formulas ✔ oil-free sunscreen ✔ mineral sunscreen (zinc oxide, titanium dioxide)
+- mineral sunscreen (zinc oxide, titanium dioxide)

 Avoid:

-👉 Simpler formulas = lower risk
+Simpler formulas generally carry lower risk.

 Best Sunscreen Routine for Acne-Prone Skin